axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

   </tr>
  </table>

- <h3>Evolution, Interrupted</h3>
+ <h3><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIN</SPAN>s as Collaboration</h3>
  <p>As I see it, the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model of co-ownership and co-management is the next stage in collaboration.
 Everything humanity has accomplished has been based on collaboration, but we have acted as if dominance by a few is the only way to achieve it.<sup id="fnref8"><a href="#fn8" rel="footnote">8</a></sup>
  </p>
- <p>The dominance model of collaboration has become an obstacle to real progress and it is now getting in the way of the next surge of human accomplishments.
-Now it’s time to move on and build on the foundation of interdependence towards a higher level of collaboration.
+ <p>Competition has become an obstacle to real progress and it is now getting in the way of the next surge of human accomplishments.
+Now it’s time to move on and build on the foundation of collaboration.
  </p>

-<h2>A World-Wide Market</h2>
+<h2><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COIs</SPAN>s for a World-Wide Market</h2>
 <p>A world-wide market would bring us together rather than keeping us siloed by the Rube Goldberg markets we have today.
 </p>
 <p>We could have a single world government create and enforce a single currency.
 But even if it were politically feasible, it is unnecessary and a move in the wrong direction towards centralization.
 To wit, we didn’t need a single world government for minutes, meters, or the Internet, some of the most useful world-wide tools of all time.